 I got the design of the shirt from Laura Lynn’s Bits n Bobs.
 She has a great picture tutorial on her blog on how to sew this cute shirt.
 But before I started sewing I really wanted to ombre tie dye the shirt.
 It wasn’t an epic fail but I did run into some complications so the shirt didn’t quite have the ombre effect that I wanted, BUT I still really like how the shirt turned out.

-So this is what I did to tie dye the shirt – mistakes and all!
+So this is what I did to tie-dye the shirt – mistakes and all!

 1. Start with a Damp shirt – that part is pretty simple.
-I wanted to do the tie dying outside but not on the grass and I didn’t want to stain my driveway so I put and garbage bag underneath.
+I wanted to do the tie-dying outside but not on the grass and I didn’t want to stain my driveway so I put and garbage bag underneath.
 (I was very proud of myself for being so smart!)

-2. I put the dye coloring in a squirt bottle so I could control the color and sprayed the bottom third of the shirt.
+2. I put the dye coloring in a spray bottle so I could control the color and sprayed the bottom third of the shirt.
 I used a good portion of the die because I wanted the bottom to have the strongest color.
 (The wind started to blow so I had to hold the shirt down with rocks – man I am a problem solver!)

 3. I diluted the spray bottle with water to weaken the color and sprayed the middle section of the shirt.

 4. Added more water to the spray bottle so the color is really diluted and sprayed the top of the shirt.